Accessible Books for Texas Forges New Pathways to Reading for Students with Print Disabilities

 Accessible Books for Texas is a Benetech project funded by the Texas Education Agency that provides on-the-ground training and support to Texas public K-12 educators, parents, and students on accessible educational materials.
 This valuable work features Bookshare® as a key resource for accessible materials.
 Bookshare is free for all U.S. students with qualifying print disabilities as a result of funding from the U.S. Department of Education, Office of Special Education Programs (OSEP).

-ABT has three enthusiastic and dedicated Outreach Coordinators who provide training and on-the-ground support for educators who want to help students develop independence and improve their reading skills with digital books and mobile technologies.
-Let ABT help you bring the joy of reading to your students!
+ABT has enthusiastic and dedicated Outreach Coordinators who provide training and on-the-ground support for educators who want to help students develop independence and improve their reading skills with digital books and mobile technologies.
+Let ABT help you bring the joy of reading to your students.

 – Roger Price, Teacher, Keller ISD, Fort Worth, Texas